Fight against

 Communicated the principles of good corporate governance, business ethics, and anti-corruption through internal communication channels throughout the year, such as the GRC Corner column in the Akanee magazine (internal magazine) and the GRC Newsletter, with a total of 10 times.

-Conducted the 2024 GRC Culture Survey to assess the organizational culture in terms of integration of good corporate governance, risk management, internal control, and the compliance with laws, regulations, and requirements (GRC).
+Conducted the 2025 GRC Culture Survey to assess the organizational culture in terms of integration of good corporate governance, risk management, internal control, and compliance with laws, regulations, and requirements (GRC).
 The survey results will be analysed to formulate plans for promoting the culture within the organization and enhancing the effectiveness of corporate governance in the future.

-In 2024
+In 2025

 Performance